playableprints/blender-helpers/README.md

 # Hollow a model for resin printing
 ./bin/hollow.sh model.stl 2.0

-# Render a 360° turntable animation (with optional GIF)
+# Render a 360° turntable animation (with optional animated GIF)
 ./bin/render-360.sh model.stl --gif

-# Check if a model should be hollowed for resin printing
+# Check various things about a model, including it's hollowed status
 ./bin/analyze-for-print.sh model.stl
 ```

+**Note:** These scripts by default output to <inputFileName>.stl and they *will* overwrite the input file if it's set to STL.
+You can set the output file path using the second argument (see below for more details).

 ## Installation